vshao2000/260ProjectWebsite/website.md

 Finally, we can use this final cross-validated random forest model on the held-out data to generate new house price predictions.
-Comparing the true observed values with the predicted values, the model’s final r-squared value was 0.918, 0.11 better than the linear model’s r-squared value.
+Comparing the true observed values with the predicted values, the model’s final r-squared value was 0.923, about 0.11 better than the linear model’s r-squared value.

 ``` r
 set.seed(10)